 7. Boost Creative Thinking

 Walking can help you clear your head and boost creativity.
-One study suggests that those who are walking are able to think more creatively than those sitting, particularly those walking outdoors (5).
+One study suggests that those who are walking can think more creatively than those sitting, particularly those walking outdoors.(5)

 8. Improve Short-Term Memory

-Several studies have found walking in nature can boost short-term memory, in comparison to those who walk in urban environments (6)(7).
-If you spend the majority of your time in a crowded city or more industrial environments, this is a great reason to find space in your routine to seek nature.
+Several studies have found walking in nature can boost short-term memory, in comparison to those who walk in urban environments.(6)(7) If you spend most of your time in a crowded city or more industrial environments, this is a great reason to find space in your routine to seek nature.